ToonWeyens/PB3D/README.md

 * The solution grid now again just a normal grid with 0 angular points.
 A local hybrid grid was implemented in driver_sol to interpolate for X_grid_style 2.
 * If energy reconstruction not requested, it is not plotted any more.
 * Implemented new option through 'V_interp_style' that allows the user to switch between 1 (finite difference, new default) and 2 (spline, previous default).

+# 2.14:
+UNUSABLE VERSION: BUG IN INTERPOLATION OF INTEGRATED X_2 QUANTITIES FOR FAST VERSION FIXED, BUT STILL UNABLE TO REPRODUCE PREVIOUS RESULTS.
+* Changed way in which secondary modes are stored: The index is kept constant now for a certain mode.
+* 'setup_modes' has been adapted and now calculates the variable 'sec' which is part of the class 'modes' and which indicates the normal limits and table index of every mode.
+It also works for non-monotomous safety factors with possibly mulpiple ranges of same total mode.
+* Also, the interpolation that is uses is now hard coded of precision 1 (i.e. linear).
+This is necessary to ensure that the mode ranges are consistent between the perturbation and solution grid for the case of X_grid_style 1.
+* Improved Bokeh external output plotting so that it is more easily legible and does not throw an error for more than 255 plots.
+* Debug information for X_1 and X_2 drivers are now procedures in X_ops, so they can be called externally as well as is done in solution driver.
+* The old debug information for X_2 is not available any more, as it has been superseded by the real X_2 debug information that is also valid for X_style fast.
+* 'setup_interp_data' now accepts extrapolation, and this is used for solution driver.
+WHAT ABOUT ALLOWING PREC 0?!??!